jim/briefcase/index.markdown

 </pre>

-The user is presented with an editor (either `vim` or the value of the environment variable `EDITOR`), where sensitive information like this:
+The user is presented with an editor (either `vim` or the value of the environment variable `BRIEFCASE_EDITOR`), where sensitive information like this:

     password: superSecretPassword